 Finally, with the crowning pours of the “Nuier”, we raised our glasses high finishing our fascinating tour of Prackfol.
 Petra and Patrick could not have been more gracious hosts.
 We were sad to depart such a lovely place, but ever grateful for the time they gave us — especially during the grueling hustle of the season’s harvest!

-Experience South Tyrol’s Wine Culture
+Experience South Tyrol’s Wine Culture at Prackfolerhof

 GETTING TO PRACKFOLERHOF: Völser Aicha, the village where you will find Prackfolerhof, is 20-30 minutes away from Bolzano by car.
 If you are staying elsewhere in the Alpe di Siusi region, you can be on the wine farm within 10-15 minutes.